Header images courtesy of Chad Montano and Sincerely Media (via Unsplash)

 How do you make pancakes smile?
 Butter them up!
 International Pancake Day is once again gracing our calendars with its presence, and to honour this undeniable breakfast delight, here are our top picks of the best pancakes in Hong Kong.
 With fruits and cream in abundance, these stacks are flipping delicious!

 Founded by Japanese fashion label Journal Standard (hence the initials), J.S.
-Foodies specialises in West Coast-style pancakes using flour and eggs imported from Japan, their signature Crème Brûlée Pancakes ($129) comes in stacks of three, with a burnt sugar coating on every pancake and sides of fresh strawberries, bananas, and blueberries.
+Foodies specialises in West Coast-style pancakes using flour and eggs imported from Japan.
+Its signature crème brûlée pancakes ($139) come in a stack of three, with a burnt sugar coating on every pancake and sides of fresh strawberries, bananas, and blueberries.

 Brunch Club, G/F, 70 Peel Street, Central | (+852) 2526 8861

 Who knew a milkshake and grilled cheese sandwich spot could whip up a decent stack?
 At No Milkshake No Life (NMNL), pancakes are made New York-style, with classic buttermilk pancakes ($68) leading the charge.
 Our favourite, however, has got to be the bacon buttermilk pancakes ($80), topped with caramelised banana strips, homemade syrup, and caramel popcorn.
 You might have to jostle for a table amongst the charming bric-a-brac and limited seats, but it’ll all be worth it when you’re wolfing down your breakfast.